ekaterinatao/Tutorial_projects/project_5/README.md

 - Prod — production per day (million cubic feet).

 ## Results
-- At the beginning of the notebook short analytics.
+- There is short analytics at the beginning of the notebook.
 - Multi-collinear predictors were removed.
 - Data was standardized using StandardScaler.
 - Simple linear regression model was performed on your own, than using sklearn.